-The threat is sharpened by our economic dependence on the federal government, which leases or owns nearly 25% of all office space downtown.
+The threat is sharpened by the District's outsized share of federal employment, the GSA leases or owns nearly 25% of all office space downtown.
 According to GSA data, 58% of these leases will expire by 2028.

 Highest vacancy recorded over the last 30 years